f5devcentral/f5-agility-labs-waf/docs/class3/class3.rst

-ASM 141 - Getting started with WAF, Bot Detection and Threat Campaigns
+Class 3: ASM 141 - Getting started with WAF, Bot Detection and Threat Campaigns
 ==============================================================

 This class will focus on a best practice approach to getting started with F5 WAF and application security.